-The forehand drive is the first of the basic strokes that I teach.
-Once mastered, it should become one of your most used table tennis shots.
-The forehand drive forms the basis for more advanced strokes such as the block, the topspin loop and the counter topspin, so it’s really important to develop a strong and consistent stroke.
+Once mastered, the forehand drive will become one of your most used table tennis shots.
+It forms the basis for more advanced strokes such as the block, the loop and the counter loop, so it’s really important to develop a strong and consistent stroke.

 This post will highlight the correct technique for playing a forehand drive in table tennis.
 I will use my own knowledge as a table tennis coach and a video featuring Head Table Tennis Coach at Greenhouse Charity, Jason Sugrue.

 - The forehand drive is one of the four basic table tennis strokes.
 The other three are the backhand drive, backhand push and forehand push.

 - The forehand drive is an attacking stroke played with a small amount of topspin.
 It is a drive shot and not a topspin loop!

 - The forehand drive is played against long or medium length topspin or float balls.
 You can’t play a forehand drive off a short ball (that would be a flick) and you can’t play a forehand drive off a backspin ball (that would go into the net).

 - The forehand drive is usually played from the forehand side but players are also encouraged to use their forehand drive against balls that come to their middle.
 Advanced players will even sometimes move around to play a forehand drive from their backhand side, if they see the ball early enough!